 Objective

 In this thesis, we try to build a smart home environment based on the technique of IoT.
-The goal of smart home is to build a robust tele-healthcare system that monitors resident’s living activity in real-time.
-For the purpose of addressing the aforementioned challenges, the objective of this thesis is to develop an Activity of Daily Living-aware Elderly Care Home System as a powerful smart environment application.
-The system aims to monitor residents’ daily activities anytime in their house; the system aims to observe the lifestyle of residents and report their anomaly behaviors.
+The goal of this smart home is to provide a robust tele-healthcare system that is able to monitors resident’s living activities real-time.
+For the purpose of addressing the aforementioned challenges, the objective of this thesis is to develop an Activity of Daily Living(ADL)-aware Healthcare system of the Elderlyat home, which apparently is a powerful smart environment application.
+Such system aims to monitor residents’ daily activities anytime in their house, whereby the system aims to observe the lifestyle behaviors of residents and report the potential anomaly when it happens.
 The contributions of this thesis are listed as follow:

 Better Recognized Performance by Sensors Fusion

-The activity monitoring result is important for elderly residents because ADL is an important factor to estimate their health state.
-To analyze activity of daily living (ADL) of elderly peoples can help caregivers estimate their health conditions.
-Different sensors can observe different points of view on residents in home environment.
-In other words, it is necessary to fuse heterogeneous sensors to observe more precise activities.
-For ambient sensors, they usually observe objective point of view that means they monitor residents’ activity in their home in indirect way.
-The observations from ambient sensors are usually triggered by specific activity, so the ambient data analysis belongs to event trigger orientation.
-For wearable sensors or other vital sign monitoring sensors, they usually observe subjective point of view that means they monitor residents’ activity in direct way.
-The observations from wearable sensors are unlike to ambient sensors.
-To observer an activity needs a set of continuous wearable sensor data.
-A few sensors can be built on wearable devices, and each sensor data have high degree of correlation.
-This characteristic makes wearable data analysis hardly using same methodology of ambient data analysis.
-Both ambient intelligent (AmI) and mobile computing are highly developing independently, but they are rare to fuse together with their totally different characteristics.
-We have designed a hierarchical activity recognition (AR) model with two-layer structure and it has resolved the problem of combining AmI and mobile computing coherently.
+The activity monitoring result is important for caring of the elderly because ADL is an important factor to estimate their health states.
+Different sensors can observe residents from different points of view in a home environment.
+In other words, it is necessary to fuse heterogeneous sensors to observe activities more precisely.
+For ambient sensors, they usually provide more objective observation meaning that they monitor residents’ activities in indirect ways.
+The observations from ambient sensors are usually triggered by specific activities, so the ambient data analysis is event trigger oriented.
+For wearable sensors or other vital sign measurement sensors, they usually take more subjective obeservations, meaning that they monitor residents’ activities in direct way.
+The observations from wearable sensors are unlike those from ambient sensors.
+To observer an activity usually needs a set of continuous sensing data from the wearable sensor .
+Nowadays, a few sensors can be integrated into a wearable device, and this different kinds of sensor data have high degree of correlation.
+This characteristic makesanalysis of wearable sensor data very different from that ambient sensor data.
+Generally, ambient intelligence (AmI) and mobile computing are individually highly developed technologies, but there are rare effects to fuse them together given their totally different characteristics.
+In this thesis, we have designed a hierarchical activity recognition (AR) model with two-layer structure, which it has resolved the problem of combining AmI and mobile computing coherently.
 The first layer of AR model is to identify residents’ behaviors from two activity recognition models: environment-based AR model and body-based AR model.
 The environment-based AR model determines the residents’ living activities from ambient sensors data through an unsupervised learning algorithm with fuzzy learning.
 The body-based AR model collects wearable sensor data from residents’ smart wearable devices through some wearable computing technique.
-Here, I propose a topic model to consider meaningful actions based on an unsupervised clustering method, named, Dirichlet Process Mixture Model (DPMM) [18].
-The topic model is used to retrieve meaningful information from a large amount of temporal/sequential raw data.
-The concept is appropriate for living activity recognition with the ambient sensing data and the meaningful actions simply because the feature distances between two different activities should be high.
-Before building the second layer of the hierarchical AR model, the system will fuse results of environment-based and body-based models as new format of training features.
+Here, we propose a topic model to consider the underlying activities based on an unsupervised clustering method, namely, Dirichlet Process Mixture Model (DPMM) [18].
+This topic model is used to retrieve meaningful information from a large quentity of temporal/sequential raw data.
+Such propositionis appropriate for recognizing the living activities with the ambient sensing data simply because the feature distances between two different activities should be large.
+Before building the second layer of the hierarchical AR model, the system will fuse results of the environment-based and body-based models as new format of training features.
 The second layer AR model is used to determine residents’ living activity in an overall view.
-These two-layer AR model can determine precisely activity for residents, e.g. If one is watching TV and sweeping at same time, then analysis of ambient data can only determine the active status of TV and analysis of wearable sensors can only determine the resident is doing the activity of sweeping.
-Fusion ambient and wearable data analyses can determine both two activities.
+These two-layer AR model can determine precisely activities for residents, e.g. if one is watching TV and sweeping the floor at same time, then analyzing the of ambient data can only determine the activity of watching TV whereas analyzing the wearable sensor adta can only determinethe activity of sweeping.
+However, fusing ambient and wearable sensor data can determine bothactivities.